Jolt1/Jolt-Select-Dial-PBX/README.md

 Download PHP File from github named call.php
 Please note that your FreePBX server must have PHP installed.

-If you installed the native FreePBX distro you are probablyCentOS and need to run this command:
+If you installed the native FreePBX distro you are probably on CentOS and need to run this command:
 	sudo yum install php
 If you are on Ubuntu the command  would be:
 	sudo apt-get install php5